Giacomo-Lurgo/Curriculum-Vitae/README.md

-./Curriculum-Vitae/CVGiacomo-Lurgo.pdf
+# Curriculum Vitae
-This is my curriculum vitae made entirely in HTML with Bootstrap (framework for HTML and CSS)
+This is my curriculum vitae made entirely in HTML with Bootstrap (framework for HTML and CSS).